Home > VIIBRE - Facilities

 VIIBRE - Facilities

-The core space of VIIBRE is located on the first and eighth floors of Building 6 of the Stevenson Center for the Natural Sciences and Engineering, where it occupies a total of ~9,000 square feet immediately adjacent to the Departments of Chemistry, Physics, Biomedical Engineering, and the Vanderbilt Medical Center.
+VIIBRE is located on the first and eighth floors of Building 6 of the Stevenson Center for the Natural Sciences and Engineering, where it occupies a total of ~9,000 square feet immediately adjacent to the Departments of Chemistry, Physics, and Biomedical Engineering and the Vanderbilt Medical Center.

 The Cellular Instrumentation and Control Laboratory is dedicated to high-bandwidth (i.e., rapid temporal response) studies of the dynamics of cellular signaling and metabolism.
 A particular focus is paid towards cell-based biosensors, and using soft-lithographic MEMS fabrication techniques to create silicone-based elastomeric Micro- and Nanophysiometers that measure simultaneously, from a small population of cultured cells in microliter to sub-nanoliter cell-culture chambers, oxygen consumption, extracellular pH, glucose consumption, lactate production, amino acid consumption and production, and release of specific small molecules, intracellular quantities such as oxidation/reduction potential, transmembrane potential, calcium concentration, and the expression of selected chemokines.
 Active pumps and feedback controls are being developed to maintain long-term cell health in the highly restricted nanoliter culture volumes.
 The VIIBRE cellular instruments are being created using state-of-the-art multichannel potentiostats, inverted microscopes, computer-controlled micropumps, and high-speed CCD and photodiode fluorescence imaging systems.